beeware/beeware/docs/tutorial/tutorial-5/android.rst

 environment variable, and that it is version 8, run the following command.

 We test *javac* here, not *java*, because if *javac* works, so will *java*.

-If you get a "Command not found" error on macOS or Linux, look for the ``export`` command in the previous section, and run it.

 .. tabs::